justjam2013/homebridge-virtual-accessories/README.md

 ## About Virtual Accessories For Homebridge

 This plugin is inspired by Nick Farina's most excellent 🎸 [`homebridge-dummy`](https://github.com/nfarina/homebridge-dummy) plugin, which formed the backbone of my HomeKit automations.
 At the time `homebridge-dummy` was no longer being maintained, so I was motivated to create a new solution.
-Since then `homebridge-dummy` has found a new maintainer, so definitely worth checking out.
+Since then `homebridge-dummy` has found a new maintainer and gone through a rewrite, so definitely worth checking out.

 But the purpose of this plugin is also to provide a single solution for creating different types of virtual HomeKit accessories.
 In my automations it has replaced seven separate plugins, each of which provided part of the functionality I needed, and all of which had gone unmaintained or abandoned.
 It also became annoying to have to figure out which plugin provided what functionality, or managed which accessory, each time I wanted or needed to make a change.
 The drama!